marcinsarnecki/graduation-project/README.md

 # travel-planner

 Travel Planner is web application for planning trips, managing expenses, and sharing travel plans with friends.
 This was my graduation project (UWr 06.2024).
+It uses Java, Spring, Docker, Unit tests, HTML, CSS, JS.

 ## Installation